SpencerVedenoff/Poke_Clone/README.md

-- This is a Pokemon Clone Project I am undertaking for fun.
+- This is a Pokemon Clone Project I did for fun
-- This is currently a work in progress with more updates to follow
+- This currently requires some fine tuning and additions

-- This is being made using the Pygame module
+- This is made using pygame module
+# type: "pip install pygame"
+# in terminal to install pygame module